hyperledger-archives/grid/cli/man/grid-po-version-update.1.md

 **`GRID_SERVICE_ID`**
 : Specifies a default value for `--service-id`

-**`GRID_ORDER_SCHEMA_DIR`**
+**`GRID_STATE_DIR`**
-: Specifies the local path to the directory containing the `Order.xsd` schema used to validate the purchase order.
-The default value is "/usr/share/grid/xsd".
+: Specifies the local path to the directory containing Grid state, which would contain "xsd/po/gs1/ecom/Order.xsd" for validating purchase orders.
+The default value is "/var/lib/grid".

 SEE ALSO
 ========